OutSystems/docs-product/src/develop/security/end-user-manage/intro.md

 Installations of OutSystems 11.6 and earlier do not support classifying internal vs. external end users, so customers should update to the latest version to take advantage of this.
 Also, in the past, some OutSystems subscriptions only licensed "named" users which did not require end users to be classified as internal or external.

 ## Related resources
-* [Classify Users as Internal Users](classify-internal-users.md): includes information on configuring the email domains that will be recognized as your own, for purposes of classifying users as internal or external
+* [Classify Users as Internal Users](classify-internal-users.md): includes information on configuring your email domains, for purposes of classifying users as internal or external
 * [End User Authentication](end-user-authentication/intro.md): information on external authentication methods
 * [Managing IT users](../../../managing-the-applications-lifecycle/manage-it-teams/intro.md): manage developer access, administrators, and other roles with access to OutSystems management tools
 * [Group management](groups.md): creating and managing groups of users